IBM/iot-cloud-ai-tutorial/README.md

 ## Scope

 This tutorial will teach you how to connect IoT devices to the cloud and develop analytics models to analyse sensor data.
-By the end of this tutorial everyone should be able to set up your own IoT hub for handling data from devices, store and process and have some familiarity with
+By the end of this tutorial everyone should be able to set up their own IoT hub for streaming, storing and processing device data, besides gaining some familiarity with

 * Node-RED
 * IBM Cloud